Is Meguiar’s Ultimate Liquid Wax the best car wax?

 I am a huge fan of almost anything from Meguiar’s, but I particularly prefer their polishes and waxes over other popular brands like Mother’s and Chemical Guys.
 I have nothing against the aforementioned competitors, but I grew up waxing and polishing my dad’s Nissan Sentra, Maxima, and Altima using nothing but Meguiar’s.
 As it turns out, father knows best when it comes to car detailing products since I love the way that the products are easy to apply, painless to remove, and gives the paint a fabulous mirror shine.

 It’s not just the nostalgia, either.
 When I got my first car, the first thing that I did (besides scream girlishly in absolute joy) was to buy a bottle of Meguiar’s Gold Class Liquid Wax.
-Depending on how drunk I was the night before, I turned waxing into either a weekly or bi-monthly affair.
+Depending on my work scheudle, waxing turned into a bi-monthly affair.

 But while the Gold Class stable remains an all-time favorite, Meguiar’s now has the Ultimate line of car care products, one of which is the Ultimate Wax.
 This is my Meguiar’s G18216 Ultimate Liquid Wax review, and I am raring to find out if this can upset the Gold Class Wax when it comes to protection, appearance, and shine.